 As explained above, we are relying on your explicit consent to process your information in categories (7) to (15) above.
 You provided this consent when you agreed to instruct Bark & co.

 You have the right to withdraw this consent at any time, but this will not affect the lawfulness of any processing activity we have carried out prior to you withdrawing your consent.
 However, where we also rely on other bases for processing your information, you may not be able to prevent processing of your data.
 For example, if you have asked a barrister to work for you and the barrister has spent time on your case, you may owe money which we would be entitled to claim.
 The withdrawal of your consent will also not affect the lawful retention of your information for the purposes of a potential complaint or appeal, in accordance with our retention policy.

 If there is an issue with the processing of your information, please contact Bark & co using the contact details below.

-Under the GDPR, you have a number of rights that you can exercise in certain circumstances.
+Under the UK GDPR (transitional legislation),, you have a number of rights that you can exercise in certain circumstances.
 These are free of charge.
 In summary, you may have the right to:

 -Ask for access to your personal information and other supplementary information;

 -Ask for correction of mistakes in your data or to complete missing information held on you;

 -Ask for your personal information to be erased, in certain circumstances;